Villa Taylor

 The Villa Taylor is an historic residence in the Guéliz district of Marrakesh, Morocco.
-The villa was built in the early-20th century by Moses Taylor, grandson of the merchant and banker Moses Taylor, and occupied after Taylor's death in 1921 by his widow, Edith Bishop Taylor.
+The villa was built between 1926 and 1927 by Moses Taylor, grandson of the merchant and banker Moses Taylor, and occupied after Taylor's death in 1928 by his widow, Edith Bishop Taylor.
 During the Second World War, the house was requisitioned by the American Government to house its Vice-Consul, Kenneth Pendar.
 In January 1943, Pendar hosted Franklin D. Roosevelt and Winston Churchill at the villa, following the Casablanca Conference.
 While staying at the villa, Churchill painted Tower of the Koutoubia Mosque, the only picture he undertook during the war.
 In 1947 Mrs Taylor sold the house to the mother of Comte Charles de Breteuil, who gave it to her son and his wife as a wedding present.
+Under de Breteuil's ownership, the villa hosted a number of entertainment-industry notables.
 The villa was subsequently bought by King Hassan II in 1985, who intended the house as a home for the Moroccan Crown Prince.
-This plan was not taken forward and the villa was abandoned and suffered neglect.
+The villa remains, albeit unused, in the possession of the Moroccan crown.